InstalleJerome/Image-Processing/README.md

 # Image-Processing
-This repository is for the Image Processing 2 course at ECAM.
+This repository is for the final project of the Image Processing 2 course at ECAM.

+The libraries required for this project are listed in requirements.txt

+#Report
+You can find the PDF in the Report section